scalabli/quo/docs/advanced.rst

 -----------------------

 Sometimes, it might be interesting to invoke one command from another command.
-This is a pattern that is generally discouraged with Click, but possible nonetheless.
+This is a pattern that is generally discouraged with Quo, but possible nonetheless.
 For this, you can use the :func:`Context.invoke` or :func:`Context.forward` methods.